mazdanoff/realpython_diary/readme.md

-It was initially built thanks to RealPython's guide:\
+It was initially built thanks to RealPython's guide here:\
 `https://realpython.com/django-diary-project-python/`

 ### Setup